^

 8.0

-If the nutrition of the children is perfectly balanced, they do not need to prescribe AF, except for prematurity, small babies and children born from multiple pregnancies.
-It is recommended that breastfeeding mothers include meat, liver, fish, freshly prepared juices from citrus and vegetables, iron-fortified cereals (cereals), legumes, yolks in the diet.
+If the children's diet is perfectly balanced, they do not need to be prescribed FP, with the exception of premature, underweight and multiple births.
+Nursing mothers are advised to include meat, liver, fish, freshly prepared citrus and vegetable juices, iron-fortified cereals (grains), legumes, and yolk in their diet.

-To cover physiological needs, children should receive the following amount of iron with food:
+To meet physiological needs, children should receive the following amount of iron from food:

-In the period of puberty, girls need special attention in the first 2-3 years after menarche, when prophylaxis of J with AF should be carried out at a rate of 50-60 mg / day for 3-4 weeks (at least 1 course per year).
+During puberty, girls require special attention in the first 2-3 years after menarche, when prophylaxis of ID should be carried out using FP at a rate of 50-60 mg/day for 3-4 weeks (at least 1 course per year).

-The diet of children and adolescents should be varied, useful and tasty; it is necessary to watch, that in it always there were products of animal and vegetable origin containing a sufficient amount of iron.
+The diet of children and adolescents should be varied, healthy and tasty; it is necessary to ensure that it always includes products of animal and plant origin containing sufficient amounts of iron.

 Mutton